Devopstrio/agent-gpt/README.md

 ---

 ## ✨ Demo
-For the best demo experience, try [our site](https://agentgpt.reworkd.ai) directly :)
+For the best demo experience,

 [Demo Video](https://github.com/reworkd/AgentGPT/assets/50181239/5348e44a-29a5-4280-a06b-fe1429a8d99e)